dracory/base/swf/README.md

 # Simple Workflow Package (SWF)

-This package provides a simple workflow management system in Go.
+This package provides a simple, linear workflow management system in Go.
+It is designed for straightforward, sequential workflows where steps are executed one after another in a predefined order.

 ## Overview

-The workflow package allows you to create and manage multi-step workflows.
+The workflow package allows you to create and manage linear, sequential workflows.
 It provides functionality to:

-- Create and manage steps in a workflow
+- Create and manage steps in a sequential workflow
 - Track the current step
 - Determine if steps are complete
 - Calculate workflow progress
 - Store and retrieve metadata for steps
 - Serialize and deserialize workflow state

+> **Note**: This is a simple linear workflow system.
+It does not support complex workflows with branching paths or DAGs (Directed Acyclic Graphs).
+Each step follows the previous one in a straightforward sequence.

 ## Components